GMOD/jbrowse-components/website/docs/config_guides/synteny_track.md

   it is not an indexed file format.
 - `assemblyNames` - list of assembly names, typically two (first in list is target, second is query)
-- `queryAssembly` - alternative to assemblyNames: just the assemblyName of the query
-- `targetAssembly` - alternative to assemblyNames: just the assemblyName of the target

 ### ChainAdapter config